xmed-lab/SD-Messenger/README.md

 </div>

 ## :rocket: Updates & Todo List
-:hammer_and_wrench: There are still many TODOs, we will update the final version ASAP.
+:bangbang: IMPORTANT: This version is not the final version.
+There are still a lot of todos.
+We will release the final version ASAP.
+Sorry for any inconvenience this may cause.
 - [x] Create the repository and the ReadMe Template
 - [ ] Release the training and testing codes for S&D-Messenger
 - [ ] Release the pre-processed datasets (Synapse, MMWHS, LASeg, M&Ms, AMOS)